top of page

 Many churches around the world have effective ministries without designated buildings.
 They might even meet in the open air.
 Part of advancing God’s kingdom is caring for one another (John 13:34-35).

-What does that include?
+What does one-another living include?
 It includes loving one another (John 13:34-35), being at peace with one another (1 Thessalonians 5:13), showing hospitality to one another (1 Peter 4:9), honoring one another (Romans 12:10), and not judging one another (Romans 14:13).

 Receiving one another (Romans 15:7) and not fighting with one another (Galatians 5:15).
 Serving one another (Galatians 5:13) and not envying one another (Galatians 5:26).
 Admonishing one another (Romans 15:14) and waiting for one another (1 Corinthians 11:33).